St George's Canzona: The Tapestry recordings

 Now, some time ago, Frank Grubb's son John had made his debut appearance with the Canzona at the youthful age of sixteen, during the making of the folk-rock disc.
 Currently of more mature years, he was about to join his father and John Sothcott in their search for suitable recording material.
 In fact, from about this time, the Canzona became increasingly involved in the production of its own albums, John Sothcott and Frank Grubb editing them jointly, following which Frank would sequence the master tapes and compile suitable sleeve notes.
 But having committed to those tapes the Medieval music which John Boyden rightly regarded as the Canzona's forte, the group had reached that apparently insuperable hiatus, the Civil War.
 Indeed, the initial session went so badly that Boyden expressed his doubts as to whether the Canzona was, after all, up to the task.
-They were was out of their depth, the music being from a period for which they were totally unsuited and ill-equipped.
+They were out of their depth, the music being from a period for which they were totally unsuited and ill-equipped.